oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/advanced-analytics/advanced-analytics.md

         - Click on **Actions** > **Open**.
     ![actions-open](./images/actions-open.png " ")

         - In the **Widget Compartment**, enter your user the Compartment.
-For your user the Compartment name will be in the format **LL{reservationid}-COMPARTMENT**, for e.g. LL55379-COMPARTMENT.
+For your user the Compartment name will be in the format **LL{reservationid}-COMPARTMENT**, e.g. LL55379-COMPARTMENT.

         - In the **Search** textbox, enter the name you used to save the first search and select your saved search from the results.